 There will be no make-up exams.
-If you want to avoid a penalty for missing an exam, you must obtain an official waiver from your dean.
+If you want to avoid a penalty for missing an exam, you must present documentation of an excuse that meets university standards for missing a final exam.
 Valid excuses for missing an exam include: a documented personal illness or a serious illness or emergency within your immediate family.
 Excused absences will result in a re-weighting of your other grades.
 Unexcused absences will result in a grade of zero.

 Re-grade policy: For simple scoring or adding-up mistakes, return the exam to me with a brief explanation.
-For more substantial cases where you think that you deserve credit for an answer, write a single paragraph explaining why you think your answer was correct, and give it to me (along with your exam) within two weeks of when I return the graded exams.
-No re-grade requests will be accepted after this period.
+For more substantial cases where you think that you deserve credit for an answer, write a single paragraph explaining why you think your answer is correct, and give it to me (along with your exam).
+You must provide all regrade requests within two weeks of when I return the graded exams.